getodk/docs/odkx-src/getting-started-2-architect.rst

 .. warning::

-  This command will force-close ODK Services, Survey, and Tables, and it will clear all ODK-X data from the device.
+  This command will force-close ODK-X Services, Survey, and Tables, and it will clear all ODK-X data from the device.
 The data you are pushing will overwrite any exiting application or collected data you might have.
 Be sure to make backups and be sure you are ready before running this command.

 This pushes the configured ODK-X application within this ODK-X Application Designer directory to your device.
 Because this is a stripped-down version of the Application Designer that only contains the simple demo files, this will copy only those files to the device.
 When you issue this command, the :program:`cmd` window will display a long series of commands and conclude with a display of overall progress and timings:

 .. image:: /img/getting-started-2/geotagger-cmd-gruntpush.*
   :alt: Geotagger Grunt Push

-Now, on your device, launch ODK Tables.
+Now, on your device, launch ODK-X Tables.

-This will initiate the configuration of ODK Tables and conclude with a :guilabel:`Configuration Summary` pop-up reporting that everything was imported successfully.
+This will initiate the configuration of ODK-X Tables and conclude with a :guilabel:`Configuration Summary` pop-up reporting that everything was imported successfully.
 Click :guilabel:`OK`.

 Everything should now appear as it did with the application you first joined on https://opendatakit-simpledemo.appspot.com, except you will only have the data rows configured by the ODK-X Application Designer zip, and not any added or modified since that time.